What organisations will survive and thrive in the future?

 - Engage the leadership community in the work of ‘change’

-- Apply execution disciplines to the change effort
+- Apply project management best practices to the change effort

 (We have developed a tool based on these behaviours to help us help SMBs navigate their growth or evolution journey.
 However, it does not in itself provide any magic answers.
 It simply focuses businesses on what brings the right kind of strategic and operational change required to survive and thrive tomorrow.
 It is a “living” tool, one that itself will continuously change.)